Key points

 What are line of credit personal loans?

-A line of credit personal loan allows access to a pre-determined amount of funds you can withdraw at your discretion.
+personal line of credit loan allows you to access a predetermined amount of funds at your discretion.
 You repay these borrowed funds via monthly repayments and are typically charged a variable interest rate.

 While making monthly repayments, you also have the ability to withdraw additional funds, provided you haven’t exceeded your agreed credit limit with the lender.
 Importantly, you’re only charged interest on the money you’ve withdrawn, not your balance.
 So if you had a balance of $20,000 and you withdrew $5,000, you’d only be charged interest on $5,000.